 For the weeks around 1 January, the year is determined by the week number.
 If the month is January, but the week number is 52 or 53, then the year for the week (YYYY) is the calendar year (yyyy) minus 1.
 However, if the month is December, but the week number is 1, then the year for the week (YYYY) is the calendar year (yyyy) plus 1.

-The aweek class
+aweek

 ## <aweek start: Sunday>